logitrail/integration-docs/product_inventory.rst

  * **On Hold** is a quantity of items that are currently in Logitrail's warehouse but not available for orders or shipments.

-All quantities, expect *Inbound*, is provided individually for each product lot, as well as aggregated as a total for the product (all lots together).
+All quantities, except *Inbound*, is provided individually for each product lot, as well as aggregated as a total for the product (all lots together).

 Product Lots